firefoxic/gulp-stacksvg/README.md

 You can extract data with cheerio.

-The following example extracts viewBox and id from each symbol in combined svg.
+The following example extracts viewBox and id from each stack fragment.

 ```js
 const gulp = require(`gulp`)